 When adding antioxidant-rich items to your diet, the Mayo Clinic advises that you not focus on one food or food group.
 Incorporate fruits, vegetables, nuts and legumes into your diet to get the most out of your antioxidants.

 Red wine has a solid record of reducing harmful bacteria in the mouth and the rest of your body.
 It helps remove dangerous chemicals in red meat, aiding in digestion and preventing food poisoning.
 So, if you happen to reach for the steak tartar hors d’oeuvres one night, unaware or unafraid of what you’re about to eat, a glass of red wine could help make sure your evening remains pleasant.

 As strange as it sounds, dark chocolate can do your teeth some good.
 We all know that sugar promotes dental decay.
-Thankfully, since you’re now buying really dark chocolate that contains less sugar, you can help ward off cavities while satisfying your sweet tooth.
+Dark chocolate contains less sugar.
+It wards off cavities while satisfying your sweet tooth.
 The theobromine in chocolate actually strengthens tooth enamel, which is a nice added benefit.

 The Bottom Line

 Remember to get the good stuff: 70% or higher cocoa content.
-Steer clear of sweet dessert wines—which have a higher calorie count due to their sugar content—and opt for something with more health benefits, such as a Cabernet Sauvignon.
+Steer clear of sweet dessert wines.
+They have a higher calorie count due to their sugar content.
+Opt for something with more healthy benefits, such as a Cabernet Sauvignon.